 Generally speaking, the journal publishes contributions in German, English, French, Italian, Spanish and Portuguese.
 Those wanting to publish a piece in another language should contact us before submitting.

 Every manuscript undergoes a pre-check regarding its general suitability.
 Those that make it into the following evaluation round will be submitted for anonymous peer

 review.
 Authors will usually be informed of the result (accepted, rejected, revise and resubmit) within two months.
 More information on the peer-review process is available on our page »Peer Review«.

 The author retains the copyright and publication rights for all pieces s/he publishes in Rg.

-Rg is published under the BY-NC-ND 3.0 DE license.
-Further details on this license are available on our page »Open Access«.
+All Rg articles are published under a Creative Commons license.
+Further details on the respective license are available on our page »Open Access«.

 Rg collects neither ASCs (article submission charges) nor APCs (article processing charges).
 Authors incur no fees for the submission or processing of their work.

 The German National Library (Deutsche Nationalbibliothek) stores the digital data of all articles published in Rg and ensures their long-term availability.

 We accept only contributions that are ready for publication.
 All submissions accepted for publication undergo our editing process.
 The editors reserve the right to amend the language and the content of the work, in consultation with the author when appropriate.
 The author will receive a galley proof of the piece as a PDF file prior to publication, at which point only minor changes can still be integrated.
 No major changes will be possible once the text has been initially typeset.